KrisHHFI/Defining-GitHub-Repository-Language/README.md

 ## Projects with no other code files

-You can simply create an empty file with the desired language's file extension.
-For example, **Project-Language.html** will define the repository's language as HTML. <br /> <br />
+- You can simply create an empty file with the desired language's file extension.
+For example, **Project-Language.html** will define the repository's language as HTML.
+- GitHub only recognises certain languages, for example **Project-Language.madeuplanguage** does not work. <br />

 ### Examples